North Superior Quarter Horse Association

 3. There is no vet check necessary at the border.

-These particulars have been in effect since the Spring of 1998 and could be subject to change at any time.
+These particulars could be subject to change at any time.
 In order to ensure ease of movement over the international border, call ahead to see if there have been any changes.

 Manitoba Quarter Horse Association ~ http://www.mqha.ca/